KRShea/KRShea.github.io/_posts/2024-01-29-my-first-post.md

 ## Trail Mark
-Looking at the connected scatter, we are obviously not encoding for the number of soldiers variable.
+Looking at the connected scatter plot, we are obviously not encoding for the number of soldiers variable.
 Reviewing some of the revisioning Minard contest entries (specifically the ggplot entry) I realized I needed something akin to the path mark, Vega has this but calls it a trail mark:

 ![TR1](/assets/post_files/Napoleons_March/trail_mark.png "TR2")